 - Continuity Nod:

-- In the episode "Remmy", Nani makes a sandwhich for Lilo.
-When she rejects it, Stitch then proceeds to eat it - and when Nani scolds him, he retrieves it — just like the cake scene in the original movie.
+- In the episode "Remmy", Nani makes a sandwich for Lilo.
+When she rejects it, Stitch then proceeds to eat it — and when Nani scolds him, he retrieves it — just like the cake scene in the original movie.

-- Comic-Book Time: Several later episodes mention that it has been approximately three years or so since the experiment hunt began with Sparky, which would make the time since Stitch first landed in Hawaii only slightly longer - but it seems more for setting than anything: despite this, nothing of consequence changes in the characters' lives.
+- Comic-Book Time: Several later episodes mention that it has been approximately three years or so since the experiment hunt began with Sparky, which would make the time since Stitch first landed in Hawaii only slightly longer, but it seems more for setting than anything.
+Despite this, nothing of consequence changes in the characters' lives.
 This can likely be attributed to the fact that the show's run was three years.

 - Contrived Coincidence: The experiment that is a sentient virus just happened to end up in the very cereal box that Pleakley was eating from.